Logistic1994/logistic1994_blog_src/source/_posts/MinHash与SimHash比较.md

 ---
 2015.9.8 15:57 There is still some problems to be solved.
 For example, how the author apply SimHash, MinHash, 1-bit MinHash to mnist dataset.

+---
+2015.9.8 17:41 And SimHash is very hard to apply to comparsion of images, for the radio of the similarity of image features is very small, for smaller than documents.

+---
+2015.9.8 20:31 Generally, MinHash and SimHash are created to process NLP.
+For images, visual words are necessary.
+How to generate visual words?
+If we use SIFT descriptors, collect as much SIFT descriptors as possible, then apply K-means so that we can get K centroids, we call that visual words.
+To a image, 100+ sift descriptors can be got.
+Compare each descriptor to K visual words and choose the closeset one.
+So an image(a document) can be shown as several visual words(words).Then we can easily use MinHash and SimHash.

 [1]:http://jmlr.csail.mit.edu/proceedings/papers/v33/shrivastava14.pdf "In Defense of MinHash Over SimHash"